-Embrace the slower pace of summer in a way that’s also easy on your wallet: Be a Tourist in Your Own Hometown encourages locals and visitors to the city can take advantage of summer deals and lower prices from restaurants to museums to exercise, cooking, and mixology classes.
-There’s also a little friendly competition.
-Use #BeaTouristNOLA on social media while you’re out and about in the city for your chance to win weekly prizes.
+Embrace the slower pace of summer in a way that’s also easy on your wallet: Be a Tourist in Your Own Hometown encourages locals and visitors to the city can take advantage of summer deals and lower prices from restaurants to museums to sports, cooking, and tours.

 If you’re not sure where to start, we’ve compiled suggestions below.
 Be a tourist in your own hometown with these staycation ideas.

 With around 1,400 restaurants, New Orleans is bursting with opportunities to get engaged with the local food landscape.
 And while it’s never a bad time to be a food tourist in the city, now is a pretty convenient time.

 Start the day by taking a morning stroll through the French Market, which claims the title of oldest public market in the United States.
 Black and white photographs hang from above, showing the Market in earlier times.
 Today, the upriver end of the market features food stalls with local favorites like oysters, pralines, coffee, and hot sauce for sale.
 Buy a little something, like beignets and café au lait, or just take in the sights, sounds, and smells.

 Then, head over to the Southern Food & Beverage Museum, which highlights the food, drink, and related culture of New Orleans and the American South in general.
 Adult admission is typically $10.50, however for the month of August, those who show their Louisiana IDs receive half off adult admission.
 Students, military personnel, and those aged 60+ are $5.25, and those under 12 are free.